PanasheC/Traffic-Sign-Classifier/README.md

 sample_images_german/road_work.jpg --> Road work **This is the correct prediction **

-sample_images_german/no_uturns.jpg --> General caution **This is the correct prediction **
+sample_images_german/no_uturns.jpg --> No passing **This is not the correct prediction ** There are similarities though between the No U-turns traffic sign and the No passing sign.
+I can understand this misclassification.

-Our prediction accuracy is 80% this is not inline with out model accuracy
+Our prediction accuracy is 80%.
+The model accuracy has improved by 20% which is quite significantly from the previous prediction.
+As earlier referenced the image quality has an effect on the model accuracy.
+It would be also intersting to visualize softmax because I could see what is causing some of the misclassification.

 ```python